asethwright/viewmedica-docs/README.md

 __Video Information__

 Variables are provided below that trigger different types of information to be returned with your API request.
+You must display copyright information, attached to the response JSON, if this information is displayed on a public website (i.e. © 2012 Swarm Interactive, Inc.).
+Please refer to your reseller agreement for more information.

 - Taxonomy *&taxonomy=L_123456*